Garry Kasparov - The Mercurial Chess Titan

 As Black Kasparov fought hard but made a couple of errors along the way.
-Kramnik picked up wins in Games 2 and 10 to win 2-0 with 13 draws.
-Garry Kasparov was no longer a World Champion of any description.
+Kramnik picked up wins in Games 2 and 10 to win +2-0=13

-Between 2000-05 Garry Kasparov was still the leading chess player in the world despite holding neither of the two existing World Championships.
+From 2000-05 Garry Kasparov was still the leading chess player in the world despite holding neither of the two existing World Championships.
 He won a string of world class tournaments against elite fields which included Classical Champion Kramnik and the various FIDE Champions during that period.

 .
 Kramnik would play Peter Leko for the Classical Championship.
 Kasparov would play the FIDE Champion Ruslan Ponomariov with the two winners facing off for the undisputed FIDE World Chess Championship.

 Kasparov's matches against the FIDE champions never materialized.
 At this point Kasparov told FIDE he was no longer interested in trying to regain the World Championship.
 He retired from professional chess in 2005 while still one of the very best players around.
-He had won the Russian Championship outright
+He had won the 2004 Russian Championship outright

 club.
 A Some Say club is by it's very nature very small.
 It contains literally only a handful of members.

 Some say Paul Morphy was the greatest chess player ever, some say Jose Raul Capablanca.
 Some say Bobby Fischer and some say Garry Kasparov.
 Maybe if they had lived in the 19th or 20th Centuries Philidor and La Bourdonnais would have been in the Some Say Club.